Doppler-induced tunable and shape-preserving frequency conversion of microwave wave packets: Instantaneous frequency modulation

 The striking agreement between the instantaneous frequency shift of the wave packet and the shape of the applied control waveform proves that, in fact, the shape or steepness of the control-pulse front do not affect the frequency shift process.
 It is rather the value of the instantaneous control-pulse amplitude at the device output port that dictates the instantaneous frequency shift of each point in the wave packet leaving the device.

+This finding has advantageous practical consequences for two use cases: Firstly, the instantaneous nature of the frequency shift allows the creation of arbitrary instantaneous frequency patterns $\omega_\mathrm{out}(t)$ within the microwave wave packet by applying a control-pulse amplitude modulation $I_\mathrm{CP}(t)$ determined by Eq.\,\ref{eq:shift_from_current}.
+For instance, a down-chirp $\omega_\mathrm{out}(t)=\omega_\mathrm{in}-\frac{1}{2}kt^2$ can in first order be implemented with a linearly increasing control pulse $I_\mathrm{CP}=I_*\sqrt{2k/\omega_\mathrm{in}}\,t$, as sketched in Extended Data Fig.\,\ref{FIG:partial_lifting}.

-This has advantageous practical consequences for use cases, where the goal is a global frequency shift of the wave packet, such as quantum processor control.
-As only the plateau value of the amplitude after the front determines the output frequency of the wave packet, our frequency shifting method is completely insensitive to variations and nonidealities in the front shape caused for example by limitations on the front-rise time of the electronic apparatus.
+Secondly, in the case of a global frequency shift of the wave packet, as, for instance, required in quantum-processor control, the frequency shift is determined only by the plateau value of the control-pulse amplitude after the front.
+Therefore, our frequency-conversion method is completely insensitive to variations and nonidealities in the front shape caused, for example, by limitations on the front-rise time of the electronic apparatus.